unboxed/unboxed.co/source/blog/2017-01-31-taking-action-to-combat-health-inequalities-in-lambeth-s-portuguese-community-in-three-hours.md

 ![Lambeth Portuguese community workshop 11](http://i1291.photobucket.com/albums/b548/grammccram/IMG_8436_zps211bxdst.jpg)

-With the wall now filled with our personas, it’s time identify one to bring forward into the next stage - journey mapping.<br/>
+With the wall now filled with our personas, it’s time to identify one to bring forward into the next stage - journey mapping.<br/>

 Taking José as an example member of the community, Leon now poses a question to the room: “What does a typical day look like in José’s life?
 We’re aiming to uncover what he does during a normal day, identify the troubles he is facing and pinpoint the areas in which we can intervene to overcome these troubles, or reduce the impact they will have on him.”<br/>